andre-st/goodreads-toolbox/README.md

 ## [similarauth.pl](similarauth.md)

 Prints authors who Goodreads thinks are similar to all the authors you're reading.
-It addresses the "Finding [all] similar authors" feature that was requested in the Goodreads forums.
+It implements the "Finding [all] similar authors" feature that was requested in the Goodreads forums.
 [Learn more](similarauth.md)